 All participants should not suffer from claustrophobia, since the MRI requires lying in the small space of the scanner bore.

-Pre-scan Procedures
+Pre-scan procedures

-Fill out pre-scan paperwork
+Fill out pre-scan paperwork.

-When participants come in for their MRI scan, they first fill out a metal screen form to make sure they have no counter-indications for MRI, an incidental findings form giving consent for their scan to be looked at by a radiologist, and a consent form detailing the risks and benefits of the study.
+When participants come in for their MRI scan, have them first fill out a metal screen form to make sure they have no counter-indications for MRI, an incidental findings form giving consent for their scan to be looked at by a radiologist, and a consent form detailing the risks and benefits of the study.

-Participants prepare to go in the scanner by removing all metal from their body, including belts, wallets, phones, hair clips, coins, and all jewelry.
+Prepare participants to go in the scanner by removing all metal from their body, including belts, wallets, phones, hair clips, coins, and all jewelry.

-Put the participant in the scanner
+Scanner preparation

 Give the participant ear plugs to protect their ears from the noise of the scanner and ear phones to wear so they can hear the experimenter during the scan, and have them lie down on the bed with their head in the coil.